ubidots/ubidots-python/README.rst

 Getting a group of  Variables from a Data source
 -------------------------------------------------

-With a data source. you can also retrieve some of all of its variables:
+With a data source. you can also retrieve some or all of its variables:

 .. code-block:: python